Salvia plectranthoides

-Salvia plectranthoides is an annual or biennial plant that is native to Guangxi, Guizhou, Hubei, Shaanxi, Sichuan, and Yunnan provinces in China, along with Bhutan and Sikkim in India.
+Salvia plectranthoides is a species of flowering plant in the family Lamiaceae.
+It is an annual or biennial plant that is native to Guangxi, Guizhou, Hubei, Shaanxi, Sichuan, and Yunnan provinces in China, along with Bhutan and Sikkim in India.
 It is typically found growing on hillsides, along valley streams, and forests at 800 to 2500 m elevation.
 S. plectranthoides grows on one to a few erect or ascending stems 20 to 43 cm tall.
 Inflorescences are widely spaced verticillasters in elongated racemes or panicles, with a corolla that is red to purplish or purple-blue, rarely white, and 1.1 to 2 cm.